EleniMarli/green_thumb/README.md

 Visit the page and create an account.
 You can explore the interface and find out more about the features of the app:
 * A dashboard with all your plants
 * Each of them can be viewed in more detail, with watering, fertilizing and sun exposure information as well as an option to upload a photo
-* The better care you take of your plants, the happier it is (happiness algorithm based on watering, fertilizing, care level and actual sun exposure)
+* The better care you take of your plant, the happier it is (happiness algorithm based on watering, fertilizing, care level and actual sun exposure)
 * A list of all the tasks you need to do today, with mark as done feature
 * A feature to add a new plant to your collection (using Perenual API)
 * A calendar to keep track of all the past and upcoming care tasks (using Simple Calendar gem)